phetsims/phet-info/checklists/code_review_checklist.md

 ## **PhET-iO**

-This section may be omitted if the sim has not been instrumented for PhET-iO.
+This section may be omitted if the sim has not been instrumented for PhET-iO, but is likely good to glance at no matter.

 - [ ] Does instrumentation follow the conventions described in [PhET-iO Instrumentation Guide](https://github.com/phetsims/phet-io/blob/master/doc/phet-io-instrumentation-technical-guide.md)?
 This could be an extensive bullet.
 At the very least, be sure to know what amount of instrumentation this sim